Catalysts for change

 Going forward, with your help, we aim to build friendships with similar schools in remote parts of Zambia and neighbouring Malawi & Zimbabwe to provide them with training, encouragement and support.

-‘Mukwashi’ isn’t a place; it’s a local word for ‘family’.
-Our school is called ‘mukwashi’ because everyone involved — staff, learners, parents, carers, local sponsors, company members and international supporters — are united in one family enterprise: educating the next generation.
+‘Mukwashi’ isn’t a place; it’s the word for ‘to help’ in one local language and the word for ‘family’ in another language.
+Our school is called ‘mukwashi’ because everyone involved — staff, learners, parents, carers, local sponsors, company members and international supporters — works together as equal family members to help the poorest in our community.

 Our governance